 3. Harness the sun.

 Installing rooftop solar panels to your home adds clean, renewable energy to the power grid – and you can get a credit on your electricity bill for the power that’s generated.
-Austin Energy offers rebates to help you get started.
+Austin Energy offers solar incentives to help you get started.

 4. Become a zero or one car family.